-Oncologists and cancer clinical researchers from across Virginia came together at VCU Massey Cancer Center’s 4th annual Cancer Symposium and Clinical Research Affiliation Network Retreat on April 8 and 9 at the Wyndham Virginia Crossings Hotel and Conference Center in Glen Allen, VA.
+For the eighth year, oncology care providers and clinical cancer researchers from across the state gathered for VCU Massey Cancer Center’s Cancer Symposium and Clinical Research Affiliation Network Retreat.
+This year’s events were held on April 5 and 6 at the Hilton Hotel and Spa in Short Pump.

 Massey researcher awarded $140,000 to study factors affecting whether and how cancer patients utilize palliative care